Expanding Your Amazon Private Label Product Line

-The biggest mistake I see sellers making is stopping with their initial product and not moving on to working on the next one.
-Each product has its own life cycle consisting of four phases; introduction, growth, maturity and decline.
-It’s good practice to start working on the next big idea shortly after your first launch to ensure you have new products ready before your product hits the decline state.
+The biggest mistake I see sellers making is stopping with their initial private label product and not moving on to working on the next one.
+Each product has its own life cycle consisting of four phases: introduction, growth, maturity and decline.
+It’s good practice to start working on the next big idea shortly after your first launch to ensure you have new Amazon private label products ready before your initial product hits the decline state.

-There are a few ways to begin expanding your new private-label brand.
-These can include iterations of your existing product, including improvements to the original, designing complimentary products or even launching a whole new product line in a new niche.
-I’ll explore each of these methods in-depth below.
+There are a few ways to begin expanding your new private label brand.
+These can include iterations of your existing product, including improvements to the original, designing complementary products or even launching a whole new product line in a new niche.
+I'll explore each of these methods in-depth below.

 Improving Upon an Existing Product

 This strategy is the simplest way to begin expanding your product line.
 It can include offering new flavors, colors, sizes, etc. You could also start finding ways to improve your existing product, with better ingredients, new features, and so on.
 As the marketplace changes, new competitors pop up and consumer needs evolve.
 It’s important to continue to improve on your original offer.

 One of the best ways to determine how to improve and expand is by analyzing your product reviews.
 Product reviews offer a wealth of information and provide extremely valuable feedback.
 Customers will tell you what they like, what they don’t like, what features they use and what features are lacking.
 Look at competitor pages as well and find out what consumers are saying there.
 Find something that others are not offering but that customers are looking for and use that to create a new product variation or an upgraded version.

 This is another natural strategy for expansion.
 What products go well with yours?
 For example, if you sell phone chargers, add phone cases, screen protectors, etc. If you sell resistance bands, consider adding other exercise equipment that would go well with the bands.
 This is a great way to start creating some brand loyalty and bring customers back to buy more after their initial purchase.
 You may also want to consider creating bundles or kits with related products.